jbellsey/redux-model-utils/README.md

 depends on React or expects you to be using it.
 You should be able to make good use of the tools and patters regardless how you manage your views.

+And the sample code all uses CommonJS module management, because I'm still using browserify for most of my projects.
+It will work fine with JSPM and SystemJS.

 I've even used this with a jQuery app.
 Dinosaur.

 # Model structure

-Part of the power of this library is not just in the methods it provides, but in the structure it uses for building models.
+Part of the power of this library is not just in the methods it provides, but in the structure it imposes on your models.

 ```javascript
 var model = {